sripoojithak/sripoojithak/README.md

 - 👋 Hi, I’m Sri Poojitha
-- I’m interested in Automation & AI
+- I’m interested in AI, Cloud & Automation.
-- I’m currently learning Automation & Cloud Tech
+- I’m currently learning Data Science & Azure.
-- I'm working in Automation Testing
+- I'm working in Wipro - Automation Test Engineer.

 <!---
 sripoojithak/sripoojithak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.